jonathanstull/portfolio/README.md

 ## Contact Information

 Bugs, inquiries or questions should be directed to Jonathan Stull via email at <jonathan.d.stull@gmail.com>.
+You may also reach out via [Instagram](https://instagram.com/jonathandstull/).